Ashwin2k3/Smartrade/README.md

+### deployed link
+https://smartrade.streamlit.app/

 Here's a detailed explanation of the functionality of your Global Stock Market Sentiment Analysis app:
-##deployed link
-https://smartrade.streamlit.app/

 ### Functionality Overview